j-mq/FlashCards/README.md

 # FlashCards
-Simple flash cards web application for studying Thought as a free resource for teachers with some knowledge on development
+Simple flash cards web application for studying.
+Thought as a free resource for teachers with some knowledge on development

 # Usage